-The Pharisees, anxious to trap Jesus in His talk, sent their followers to Him, along with the Herodians who were supporters of Rome, to pose this question: “Is it lawful to pay tribute to Caesar, or not?”
+The Pharisees, anxious to ensare Our Lord sent their followers to Him, along with the Herodians who were supporters of Rome, to pose the question: “Is it lawful to pay tribute to Caesar, or not?”
 (Matthew 22:17.)

-In those days, “tribute” was something different from the income tax paid by our free citizens today.
-Tribute implied subjugation: it was a contribution exacted of the vanquished by the conqueror.
+In those days, the 'tribute' was different than the tax our free citizens today must pay.
+The tribute was bjugation: it was a contribution exacted of the vanquished by the conqueror.
 (Rome had conquered Palestine by force.)

 Our Lord answered by first exposing the trap prepared by the Pharisees: “Hypocrites, why do you thus put Me to the test?”
 He then asked them to show Him the coin of tribute, on which was engraved the image of Caesar.
 Then he said to them: “Render, therefore, to Caesar the things that are Caesar’s, and to God the things that are God’s.”